marklogic-community/grove-react-ui/docs/GUIDE.markdown

 ### The Front-End: React + Bootstrap

-The next part of your application you may want to update is the front-end, which lives inside the `client` directory of this reference application.
+The next part of your application you may want to update is the front-end, which lives inside the `ui` directory of this reference application.

 <a name="create-react-app"></a>#### Built on Create-React-App

 In the Muir React reference application, we have decided to leverage Facebook's [create-react-app project](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md), rather than creating and maintaining a modern javascript build environment ourselves. create-react-app provides most of the dependencies and configuration needed to do things like run tests, start a development server, and create a production build.
 Best of all, when the create-react-app updates their project, it is a simple process to [update this application](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#updating-to-new-releases) to take advantage.

 This indirection could cause some confusion.
-For example, Webpack is central to build processes, but you may be surprised to see that there is no `client/webpack.config.js` file.
+For example, Webpack is central to build processes, but you may be surprised to see that there is no `ui/webpack.config.js` file.
 Instead, create-react-app provides the necessary configuration.

 This optimizes away most maintainance of our build process over time and creates a common experience for developers across all Muir React apps.
 There are [many ways to customize](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) what is provided.
 If, however, you find that you need to separate from create-react-app, there is a [way to "eject"](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
 Careful, though, because that is a one-way step: You will not be able to stay up-to-date with create-react-app updates over time.